The role of a Governor

 The Finance and Personnel Committee, who advise the Corporation on all aspects of finances and staffing.

-The Audit Committee, who advise the Corporation on the effectiveness of the College’s systems of Internal Control and its arrangement for risk management and health & safety.
+The Audit Committee, who advise the Corporation on the effectiveness of The Sixth Form’s systems of Internal Control and its arrangement for risk management and health & safety.

 The Curriculum and Quality Committee, who advise the Corporation on quality assurance, academic achievement and exam results amongst other curriculum related issues

-The Student Affairs Committee, which acts as a forum for discussion on issues affecting students and their experience at the College, and to act as a channel of communication between students and the Governing Body any relevant matter.
+The Student Affairs Committee, which acts as a forum for discussion on issues affecting students and their experience at The Sixth Form, and to act as a channel of communication between students and the Governing Body any relevant matter.

 The documents below identify the membership of the Corporation, and the meeting dates this academic year.

-As an independent corporation, the College is responsible for the management of its activities.
+As an independent corporation, The Sixth Form is responsible for the management of its activities.
 This is achieved through a series of documents and policies.
 The Instruments & Articles of Government are a Statutory Instrument setting out the duties and responsibilities of the Corporation and its Members and the Terms of Reference detail the responsibilities of each of the Committees.
-Each Governor agrees to uphold the standards expected in public office and agrees to adhere to the College’s Code of Conduct.
+Each Governor agrees to uphold the standards expected in public office and agrees to adhere to The Sixth Form’s Code of Conduct.

 Minutes of meetings

-The College ensures that its minutes are made available for public inspection by posting them on this website.
+The Sixth Form ensures that its minutes are made available for public inspection by posting them on this website.

 Need more information?